About Us

 Board Director and Quality, Performance and Risk Chair

 Denise is an experienced leader of large government services including many years as the Director Child Protection in Victoria’s North Division.
 She has held other executive level roles for government in policy development, contract management and direct service delivery for child and family, disability, youth justice and housing services; and has held the role of General Manager with a local government authority.
 Denise is an experienced educator having worked with the Department of Education in mainstream and specialist settings and in the management of regional programs.
 Denise was awarded the Public Service Medal for outstanding public service to the delivery of child protection services in Victoria.
-She is currently works with emerging, senior and executive leaders through coaching and mentoring.
+She continues to enjoy coaching and mentoring senior and emerging leaders and operational managers who work with vulnerable children and families.

 Denise hold a Bachelor of Arts, Trained Primary Teacher’s Certificate and Trained Special Teacher’s Certificate, Public Service Medal.
 Completed the Company Directors’ Course with the Australian Institute of Company Directors and the Australian and New Zealand School of Government Executive Fellows program.